Mech-Elites: Illuminating the Mechanic Space of GVGAI: Methods

-The constraints of the level generation consisted of 3 parts: the end result of the level (win condition of the agent,) the time it took to complete the level versus the ideal time, and the ratio of successful level completions while the agent is idle.
+The constraints of the level generation consisted of 2 parts: playability constraints and accessibility constraints.
+Playability constraints tries to make sure the level is playable and can be won in an appropriate amount of time called ``ideal time''.
+Accessibility constraints tries to make sure that the agent isn't defeated in the first few frames of the game.
+This allows the generated levels to be playable by humans, as players have enough time to react and won't immediately be defeated on level initialization.
+In this work, we use the AdrianCTX algorithm~\cite{perez2016general}, winner of the 2016 planning competition, as the evaluation agent.

-If the agent successfully completed the level, then only the completion time is evaluated - otherwise, a penalty is applied to the constraint value.
+For the playability constraints, if the agent successfully completed the level, then only the completion time is evaluated.
 A preset value called the "ideal time" was used to compare to the completion time.
 The closer the completion time is to the ideal time, the better the constraint value.
 This is to ensure that the agent doesn't complete the level too fast - so the player cannot see the demonstration of the game's mechanics - or too slow - so the tutorial level doesn't drag out longer than needed.
-The inverse of the absolute value of the distance from the completion time to the ideal time is used as the constraint value, multiplied by any penalty from the win condition.
+Otherwise if the agent does not win the level, the constraint value is inversely propotional to difference between the survival time and the ideal time.
+We multiply this value by $0.25$ to penalize it for not winning the level.
 Equation \ref{eq:constraint1} shows the part of the constraint calculation that applies to the time to complete a level,

-where $win$ represents a 1 if the agent finished the level sucessfully and a 0 otherwise, $T_{ideal}$ represents the ideal time pre-defined for the system, and $T_{win}$ and $T_{survival}$ represent the finishing time of the agent before successful completion and unsuccessful completion respectively.
+where $win$ represents a 1 if the agent finished the level successfully and a 0 otherwise. $T_{ideal}$ represents the ideal time pre-defined for the system, and $T_{win}$ and $T_{survival}$ represent the finishing time of the agent before successful completion and unsuccessful completion respectively.